Need help with your Discussion

 Justice O’Connor agreed with Justice Kennedy and the Chief Justice that the sentence of Ewing was not grossly disproportionate, meaning that it is not a violation of the prohibition on the unusual and cruel punishment of the Eighth Amendment (Legal Information Institute, 2018).

-Justice Scalia was also in agreement that the sentence of the petitioner does not violate the prohibition of the Eighth Amendment but on the basis that the ban aimed to exclude only certain punishment modes.
+Justice Scalia also agreed that the petitioner’s sentence did not violate the prohibition of the Eighth Amendment but on the basis that the ban aimed to exclude only specific punishment modes.

 Justice Thomas stated that the Eighth Amendment does not contain a proportionality principle; therefore, the sentence does not violate the Eighth Amendment’s prohibition of cruel and unusual punishment.